cmi-development-llc/network/README.md

-# Static Wordpress site generator
+# Static Wordpress Site Generator
 This is a set of cloudformation templates and a bash script that will help create a static wordpress ecosystem.

 # Architecure Diagram